-') dated as of, 20 is entered into by the corporation organized and existing under the laws of the State of New York, with offices at 110 Wells Farm Road, Goshen, New York, 10924 County Sheriff's Office ("OCSO" and OCSO may be included in references to County), and and existing under the laws of the Stat , a municipal corporation organized e of New York, with its principal offices located at and existing ander the laws of the State ("School District") in connection with that certain Agreement for the Provision of Deputy Sl heriffs as School Security Officers dated as of July 1, nool District are hereinafter individually referred to as a other defined terms used herein shall have the meaning ascribed to them in the Agreement, unless otherwise noted herein.
-1. ON-CAMPUS EVENT SERVICE CS.
-County hereby agrees to provide Services to School bus Event] on [date(s)] and at [times] (" DEFINED EVENT") in accordance with the term s and conditions of the Agreement.
-Services for the DEFINED EVENT shall be provided at the following Campus(es) only: Camana Nama Address Campus Name Address lified by this Addendum, the Agreement shall remain here shall be any conflict or inconsistency between the Addendum shall control. and the Agreement the terms and conditions of this d copy of this Addendum delivered by facsimile, email, hall be deemed to have the same legal force and effect as delivery of an original signed copy of th is Addendum.
-IN WITNESS THEREOF, the Pa arties hereto have executed this Addendum as of the date first written above.
-COUNTY OF ORANGE By: By: Stefan ("Steven") M. Neuhaus County Executive Name: Title: Date: Date:
+THIS ADDENDUM ("Addendum") dated as of , 20 is entered into by the COUNTY OF ORANGE, a municipal corporation organized and existing under the laws of the State of New York, with offices at 110 Wells Farm Road, Goshen, New York, 10924 ("County"), by and through its Orange County Sheriff's Office ("OCSO" and OCSO may included in references County), be to and , a municipal corporation organized and existing under the laws of the State of New York, with its principal offices located at ("School District") in connection with that certain Agreement for the Provision of Deputy Sheriffs as School Security Officers dated as of July 1, 2024 ("Agreement").
+The County and School District are hereinafter individually referred to as a "Party" and collectively, the "Parties."
+All other defined terms used herein shall have the meaning ascribed to them in the Agreement, unless otherwise noted herein.

+1. ON-CAMPUS EVENT SERVICES.
+County hereby agrees to provide Services to School District during the [describe the On-Campus Event] on [date(s)] and at [times] ("DEFINED EVENT") in accordance with the terms and conditions of the Agreement.
+Services for the DEFINED EVENT shall be provided at the following Campus(es) only:

+Campus Name Address

+2. INTEGRATION.
+Except as modified by this Addendum, the Agreement shall remain unchanged and in full force and effect.
+If there shall be any conflict or inconsistency between the terms and conditions of this Addendum and the Agreement the terms and conditions of this Addendum shall control.

+3. SIGNATURES.
+A manually signed copy of this Addendum delivered by facsimile, email, or other means of electronic transmission shall be deemed to have the same legal force and effect as delivery of an original signed copy of this Addendum.

+IN WITNESS THEREOF, the Parties hereto have executed this Addendum as of the date first written above.

+COUNTY OF ORANGE

+By: By:

+Stefan ("Steven") M. Neuhaus Name:

+County Executive Title:

+Date: Date: